jongrover/css-light-grid/README.md

 ## Usage

-To use, link include light-grid.css in your css folder.
-In your html page link to the file `<link rel="stylesheet" href="css/light-grid.css">`.
+To use, include light-grid.css in your css folder.
+In your html page link to the file
+ `<link rel="stylesheet" href="css/light-grid.css">`.
  Then include a wrapping element with a class of container.
 Inside container add an element with a class of row.
-Inside rows add as many elements with class of col-<number of rows to span>.
+Inside rows add as many elements with class of col-&lt;number&gt;.
 Column numbers fall between 1 and 12.
+The number of columns should only add up to maximum of 12.

 ## Example

-The code below will create 2 rows, the first with 3 columns spanning 4 of the 12 grid and a second row with 3 columns made up of two spanning 5 of 12 columns and one spanning 2 of 12.
+The code below will create 2 rows, the first with 3 columns spanning 4 of the 12 grid, and a second row with 3 columns made up of two spanning 5 of 12 columns and one spanning 2 of 12.

 ```
 <div class="container">